 The definition of an analog computer is as follows:

 The inputs and outputs of adequate modules are intertwined to solve a given challenge.
-For example, the connection of physical quantities differing with time can be demonstrated as differential equations, incorporating scaling, feedback, and establishing preliminary circumstances as needed, with voltages representing the physical quantities.
-Single or simultaneous equations can be addressed in this fashion in engineering and scientific computation, modeling, and simulation applications.
+These modules use information that we put in (inputs) and give us an answer (outputs).
+For example, one way to solve a problem that changes over time is to use differential equations.
+This includes incorporating things like scaling, feedback, and establishing preliminary circumstances as needed, using voltages to represent the physical quantities and what is going on.
+This approach can be used to solve equations one at a time or all at once in engineering and scientific computation, modeling, and simulation applications.

-The history of analog computers is a little unclear.
-However, the simplicity and size of analog computers make it one of the advantages for many to take credit for its invention.
-First analog computers were specialized machines, such as William Thomson’s tide predictor, in 1873.
+The history of analog computers is a little unclear, as the simplicity and size of analog computers have caused many different people to take credit for their invention.
+One of the first prototypes of the hydraulic analog computer was invented in the early 1890s by Mihailo Petrović Alas, a Serbian mathematician.
+These early analog computers were specialized machines, such as William Thomson’s tide predictor in 1873.
 In 1898, A.A.
 Michelson and S.W.
 Stratton developed an 80-component harmonic analyzer.
-They could provide a sinusoidal motion that could be multiplied by constant factors using a fulcrum on levers.
+They could provide a sinusoidal motion (like a wave or a curve) that could be multiplied by constant factors using a fulcrum on levers.
 To form a resultant, springs were used to combine the components.
-The differential analyzer was invented in the early 1930s by Vannevar Bush, an American electrical engineer, and his colleagues and was another milestone in creating the modern analog computer.
+The differential analyzer was invented in the early 1930s by Vannevar Bush, an American electrical engineer, and his colleagues.
+This was another milestone in creating the modern analog computer.
 This machine was the first of its kind in history, using mechanical integrators (variable-speed gears) to solve differential equations.

 Examples of Analog Computers in the Real World

-An analog clock is a common and more minor price piece of equipment in our daily lives.
-An analog clock is a type of analog computer, which many people are unaware of.
+An analog clock is a common piece of equipment in our daily lives and it is also a type of analog computer.
 It makes use of a piezoelectric-sensitive quartz crystal.
 The piezoelectric crystal vibrates at a rate of precisely 32,768 vibrations per second thanks to the voltage provided by the battery, which is an analog signal.
-These vibrations form a pulse, and one pulse is the time equivalent of one second.
+These vibrations form a pulse, which creates the ticking motion of the clock.
+One pulse is the time equivalent of one second.
 As a result, one second equals 32,768 piezoelectric crystal vibrations.